Numa Denis Fustel de Coulanges

-Numa Denis Fustel de Coulanges ([kulɑ̃ʒ]; 18 March 1830 – 12 September 1889) was a French historian.
-Joseph M. McCarthy argues that his first great book, The Ancient City (1864), was based on his in-depth knowledge of the primary Greek and Latin texts.
-The book argued that:
+Numa Denis Fustel de Coulanges ([kulɑ̃ʒ]; 18 March 1830 – 12 September 1889) was a French historian best known for his work on ancient societies.

-Religion was the sole factor in the evolution of ancient Greece and Rome, the bonding of family and state was the work of religion, that because of ancestor worship the family, drawn together by the need to engage in the ancestral cults, became the basic unit of ancient societies, expanding to the gens, the Greek phratry, the Roman tribe, to the patrician city state, and that decline in religious belief and authority in the moral crisis provoked by Roman wealth and expansion doomed the republic and resulted in the triumph of Christianity and the death of the ancient city-state.

 Biography

-Youth

-Born in Paris, of Breton descent, after studying at the École Normale Supérieure he was sent to the French School at Athens.
+Fustel de Coulanges was born in Paris and was of Breton descent.
+After studying at the École Normale Supérieure, he attended the French School at Athens.

 Career

-In 1853, he directed some excavations in Chios, and wrote an historical account of the island.
+In 1853, he directed some excavations in Chios, and wrote a historical account of the island.

-After his return he filled various educational offices, and took his doctorate with two theses, Quid Vestae cultus in institutis veterum privatis publicisque valuerit and Polybe, ou la Grèce conquise par les Romains (1858).
-In these works his distinctive qualities were already revealed.
-His minute knowledge of the language of the Greek and Roman institutions, coupled with his low estimation of the conclusions of contemporary scholars, led him to go directly to the original texts, which he read without political or religious bias.
-When, however, he had succeeded in extracting from the sources a general idea that seemed to him clear and simple, he attached himself to it as if to the truth itself.
+After his return, he held various educational positions and earned his doctorate degree with two theses: Quid Vestae cultus in institutis veterum privatis publicisque valuerit and Polybe, ou la Grèce conquise par les Romains (1858).
+His knowledge of Greek and Roman institutions and skepticism of contemporary scholars led him to rely on original texts.
+Once he formed a clear idea from the sources, he treated it as truth.

 From 1860 to 1870 he was a professor of history at the faculty of letters at Strasbourg, where he had a brilliant career as a teacher, but never yielded to the influence exercised by the German universities in the field of classical and Germanic antiquities.